 Mint Mobile vs. US Mobile Cell Plans Review

-The short answer is this: US Mobile offers better plan selection (including a free plan), better coverage, and cheaper prices overall.
-But Mint’s data speeds should be faster in most cases, and its unlimited data plan is one of the cheapest on the market.
+The short answer is this: US Mobile offers a wider plan selection, better coverage, and cheaper prices.
+But Mint Mobile's Unlimited Data plan is one of the cheapest on the market.

 There’s a lot more to consider about these two carriers, and we’ll go over all of the juicy details—including plans, pricing, and performance—in this Mint vs. US Mobile review.